Gskakar/.github.io/awards.md

 # Awards & Certifications

-Here are selected academic, leadership, and technical recognitions.
+Here are a few selected academic, leadership, and technical recognitions.

 ## Awards